TeamFourStar: Ending of Dragon Ball Z Abridged

 In 2018, TeamFourStar released episode 60 of Dragon Ball Z Abridged after the series went on a year of hiatus, ending on episode 59 with a cliffhanger.
 The channel initially promised a fourth season that would focus on the Buu Saga, the final arc of the original anime.
-However, in 2020, TeamFourStar decided to end the series, citing a loss of passion as well as the changing climate of YouTube in regards to copyright.
+However, in 2020, TeamFourStar decided to end the series, citing the changing climate of YouTube in regards to copyright.